Interactive Groupwise Comparison for Reinforcement Learning from Human Feedback: Background and Related Work

 \allsame

-where $\epsilon$ is a threshold, which specifies the level of random noise \changed{wich affects the perception of an instance}.
-The average magnitude of $\epsilon$ is influenced by the cognitive abilities of the annotator, meaning that when faced with a behavior for a query, the noise affects how the user internally assesses the expected return $\hat{R}(\cdot)$ for the behavior \allchanged and makes their choice accordingly.
-Training on the preference orders between many pairs, it is possible to train a neural network to directly predict the expected return of a trajectory, using the Bradley-Terry \cite{bradley_terry} model.
-Loosely speaking, the neural network serves as the inverse of function \ref{eq:pref_order}, i.e. the model learns to predict $\hat{R}(\cdot)$ for a trajectory $\tau$ from a set of $n$ queries $\mathcal{Q} = \{q_1, ..., q_n\}$. \allsame
+where $\epsilon$ is a term specifying the level of random noise \changed{that affects the perception of an instance}.
+The average magnitude of $\epsilon$ is influenced by factors such as the annotator's cognitive abilities; in presentation of a behaviour for the relevant query, this noise affects how the user internally assesses the expected return for the behaviour, $\hat{R}(\cdot)$, \allchanged and chooses accordingly.
+Through training on the order of preference from many pairs, a neural network can be trained to predict the expected return of a trajectory directly, by means of the Bradley--Terry model \cite{bradley_terry}.
+Loosely characterised, the neural network serves as the inverse of the function \ref{eq:pref_order}; that is, the model learns to predict $\hat{R}(\cdot)$ for a trajectory $\tau$ from a set of $n$ queries $\mathcal{Q} = \{q_1, ..., q_n\}$. \allsame